Frankenstein '80

 Frankenstein '80 is a 1972 Italian film directed by Mario Mancini.

 Plot summary

 By day, Dr. Frankenstein (Gordon Mitchell) works innocuously in his lab.
-But at night, he works to perfect Mosaico (Xiro Papas), a monstrosity pieced together from dead bodies.
+But at night, he works to perfect Mosaic (Xiro Papas), a monstrosity pieced together from dead bodies.
 Once completed, the behemoth escapes from the lab and embarks on a killing spree.
-Local beauties begin popping up dead, murdered in a variety of gruesome ways, as authorities attempt to stop Mosaico's rampage.
+Local beauties begin popping up dead, murdered in a variety of gruesome ways, as authorities attempt to stop Mosaic's rampage.